Near-extremal holographic charge correlators: Introduction

 where dots stand for higher $T$ and $k$ corrections.
 Moving beyond the hydrodynamic regime, \eqref{green-function} resolves the crossover to the quantum regime, and more specifically the collisions between the diffusive mode and a series of purely imaginary gapped poles.
-At small $k\ll r_\e^{-1}$, they are located at $\omega_n=-2 i \pi T(\Delta(k=0)+n)$, where $\Delta(\boldsymbol k)=1/2+1/2\sqrt{1+4\boldsymbol{k}^2/3}$ is the scaling dimension of the least irrelevant operator in the IR theory dual to AdS$_2\times \mathds{R}^2$ \cite{Faulkner:2009wj}.
+At small $k\ll r_\e^{-1}$, they are located at $\omega_n=-2 i \pi T(\Delta(k=0)+n)$, where $\Delta(\boldsymbol k)=1/2+1/2\sqrt{1+4\boldsymbol{k}^2/3}$ is the scaling dimension of the least irrelevant operator in the IR theory dual to AdS$_2\times \mathbb{R}^2$ \cite{Faulkner:2009wj}.
+They are a consequence of the SL$(2,\mathbb{R})$ emergent geometry of the AdS$_2$ black hole \cite{Faulkner:2011tm,Anninos:2011af}.
 A representative example is shown in figure \ref{fig:toverm-0.001}, demonstrating excellent agreement between the poles of \eqref{green-function} and numerical calculations.

 As $k/T$ increases, the charge diffusion pole undergoes a series of collisions with the infrared gapped poles, after which it moves out from the imaginary axis into the complex frequency plane, before recombining on the imaginary axis.
 This process repeats a few times until the quantum regime is reached, $T\ll k\ll r_\e^{-1}$, at which point the pair of poles remain complex.
 This is confirmed by taking the $T=0$ limit of \eqref{green-function}.
-The series of infrared poles condenses into a branch cut, while a pair of gapless poles survive with dispersion relation:
+The series of infrared poles condenses into a branch cut, while a pair of gapless poles survives with dispersion relation

 where $d_4=\gamma+\log 2-\frac54\log3$.
 Both the real $\mathcal O(k^4)$ and imaginary $\mathcal O(k^4\log k)$ terms can be traced back to the backreaction of the branch cut $(i\omega)^{2\Delta(k)}$ on the gapless mode: when expanded for small $k$, the branch cut ultimately gives $\log(i\omega)$ terms in the denominator of the retarded Green's function.
 The sign of the real part depends on the argument of $\omega$ compared to the logarithmic branch cut on the negative imaginary axis.